oracle/terraform-provider-oci/website/docs/r/golden_gate_deployment.html.markdown

 * `deployment_backup_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup being referenced.
 * `deployment_type` - (Optional) The type of deployment, which can be any one of the Allowed values.
 NOTE: Use of the value 'OGG' is maintained for backward compatibility purposes.
 Its use is discouraged in favor of 'DATABASE_ORACLE'.
 * `description` - (Optional) (Updatable) Metadata about this specific object.
+* `disaster_recovery_status` - (Optional) Indicates if disaster recovery is enabled for a deployment.
+If not specified, disaster recovery is ENABLED when no clusterPlacementGroupId is provided, and DISABLED when a clusterPlacementGroupId is provided.
 * `display_name` - (Required) (Updatable) An object's Display Name.
 * `environment_type` - (Optional) (Updatable) Specifies whether the deployment is used in a production or development/testing environment.
 * `fault_domain` - (Optional) The fault domain of a placement.